alozano-77/AWS-SAA-C02-Course/README.md

 ### 1.9.1.
 Public Hosted Zones

-A hosted zone is a DNS database for a given section of global DNS data.
+A hosted zone is a DNS database (zone file) for a given section of global DNS database (a domain).

-A public hosted zone is a type of R53 hosted zone which is hosted on R53 provided public DNS name servers.
-When creating a hosted zone, AWS provides at least 4 DNS name servers which host the zone.
+It is hosted by R53 on public DNS name servers.
+When creating a hosted zone, AWS provides 4 DNS name servers.

-This is globally resilient service due to multiple DNS servers.
+This is globally resilient service due to multiple DNS servers distributed globally.

 Hosted zones are created automatically when you register a domain using R53.

 Hosted zones can be created separately.
-If you want to register a domain elsewhere and use R53 to host the zone file and records for that domain, then you can specifically create a hosted zone and point at an externally registered domain at that zone.
+If you want to register a domain elsewhere and use R53 to host the zone file and records for that domain, then you can specifically create a hosted zone and point at an externally registered domain.
 There is a monthly fee to host each hosted zone within R53 and a fee for any queries made to that service.

-Hosted Zones are what the DNS system references via delegation and name server records.
+Hosted zones are what the DNS system references via delegation using name server records.
 A hosted zone, when referenced in this way by the DNS system, is known as being authoritative for a domain.
 It becomes the single source of truth for a domain.